 If you and your spouse separate or divorce after you retire, the pension option you chose at retirement will apply to both your share and your former spouse’s share of the pension.

 Your former spouse can apply to become a limited member of the plan.
-We will then pay their share of your pension directly to them and reduce your pension payment by the amount going to your former spouse.
+We will then pay their share of your pension directly to them and reduce your monthly pension payment by the amount going to your former spouse.

 Depending on the pension option you chose when you retired, your former spouse may continue to receive the pension after your death.

 If you die before you start receiving your pension

 If you die before starting to receive your pension, the standard provision under the Family Law Act is that your former spouse is entitled to 50 per cent of the pension benefit you earned during your relationship.

 However, there may be circumstances where your separation agreement or court order specifies a different percentage.

 Your former spouse must apply to become a limited member of the plan within 30 days of our written notice to receive their proportionate share directly from the pension plan.